 Medicare has indicated that therapists should bill for therapy services provided via telehealth the same way they would bill for those services had they been delivered in a clinic setting (with the exception of affixing the 95 modifier to indicate the service was rendered via telehealth).
 We interpret this to mean that the same billing rules would apply for services provided by therapy assistants, meaning services should be billed with the CQ or CO modifier when more than 10% of the service is delivered by a PTA or OTA, respectively.
 Learn more about the PTA and OTA modifiers here.

 How can I provide telehealth services as a school-based rehab therapy provider?

-During the webinar, Wallace recommended checking in with your school or district medical director or program coordinator for guidelines on patient management during this crisis response period.
+Wallace recommends checking in with your school or district medical director or program coordinator for guidelines on patient management during this crisis response period.
 If you get the green light to continue managing patient care, find out whether you should follow CMS guidance or commercial payer guidance.
-If you are following CMS guidance, bill for these services using the e-visit G-codes.
-Otherwise, use CPT codes 98970–98972.
+If you are following CMS guidance, then you can bill for telehealth services using the same codes you would normally use for in-person services—as long as those codes are part of Medicare’s list of covered codes.
 When treating pediatric patients who are covered by commercial insurance, you should follow the same process you would for adult patients.
 That is, check in with the payers to determine what their current telehealth policy is—and how rehab therapy providers should bill for remote care services.
 Finally, keep in mind that many state Medicaid programs already had rehab therapy telehealth coverage prior to the pandemic, so if you’re seeing a Medicaid-covered child, be sure to check in with your state Medicaid program.